-Plan the type of meal service accordingly.
 From finger foods to plated meals and buffets to food stations there are a variety of meal services to choose from.
 One of the biggest mistakes I’ve experienced is that hosts choose the wrong type of meal service for their specific type of wedding and their guest demographic.

 There is nothing worse than attending a cocktail hour and the food available is clunky, messy, and served on a plate.
 It would be more suitable to serve an array of small bites at your cocktail hour rather than a larger portion as guests like to mix and mingle.
 Use reusable mini spoons and compostable wooden skewers to keep the portion size manageable while reducing the waste.

 If you are having a large wedding and two cultures are coming together you may want to consider a family-style meal as it ensures your guests at that table interact and have a variety of meal and flavour choices to choose from.

 The type of meal service you choose will also affect the layout of the room and the amount of time you have for the meal service itself.
 For example, plated meals will require more time, and more space is needed in between tables and chairs for wait staff to serve the meal properly.